blahner/BrainNetflixMBM/README.md

 - `dataset.py`
 - `sc_mbm/mae_for_fmri.py`
 - `roi_list/roi_list_reduced41.txt` (or your own ROI file)
-- Pretrained model file (e.g., `sub-03.pth`)
+- Pretrained model file (e.g., `sub-01.pth`)

 #### 2. Prepare the Dataset

-To prepare the data, download the BMD dataset (if you have access) and organize it in the following structure:
+To prepare the data, download the BMD dataset and organize it in the following structure:
   ```
   /path/to/bmd_dataset/
   ├── sub-01/